-Broward County and South Florida is a mecca for these types of accidents and injuries.
-The great weather and best water sports availability increases the chances that engaging in any of these sports and activities can result in very severe brain injury.
-Many brain injury accidents result from bicycle and moped accidents, motorcycle crashes, boating activities and recreational activities such as horse back riding, ice-skating, riding all-terrain vehicles (ATM) (3 or 4-wheelers), and participating in sports of almost any kind.
+Broward County and South Florida is a mecca for brain injuries and related accidents.
+The great weather and water sports availability increases the chances that engaging in any of these sports and activities can result in a very severe brain injury.
+Many brain injury accidents result from bicycle and moped accidents, motorcycle crashes, boating activities, and recreational activities such as horseback riding, ice-skating, riding all-terrain vehicles (ATV, 3 or 4-wheelers), and participating in sports of almost any kind.

-The frightening aspect of brain injuries is that they can happen just about anywhere.
-As a result, the majority of people who suffer from traumatic brain injuries are young children between the ages of 0-4 and adolescents (CDC).
+A frightening aspect of brain injuries is that they can happen just about anywhere.
+The majority of people who suffer from traumatic brain injuries are young children between the ages of 0-4 and adolescents.
 According to the Center for Disease Control and Prevention (CDC), most brain injuries are caused by falls.
 The second leading cause of brain injuries are traffic or motor vehicle related.
 When injuries result from falling, car accidents, or a blow to the head, they are referred to as closed head injuries.
-Other diagnosis terms that you may hear are ‘mild traumatic brain injury’, or ‘post-concussion syndrome’.
-When brain injuries result from an object penetrating the brain, they are referred to as penetrating injuries.
+Other diagnosis terms that you may hear are “mild traumatic brain injury” or “post-concussion syndrome.”
+When brain injuries result from an object penetrating the brain, they are referred to as penetrating injuries

 - Skull fracture